 Token of Trust Pros

-- Global compliance: Comply with FATF, EU 6AMLD, and other directives.
+- Global compliance: Comply with FATF, 6AMLD, and other directives.

 - Document verification: Use Token of Trust to allow users to upload ID documents and check them against global databases.